-July 1, 2021: This summer we expect to see huge numbers of people enjoying Montana’s outdoors, including visits to our TNC lands.
-With so many of us out there, please remember to douse your campfires, pack out trash, stay on marked trails and leave no trace that you were there.
+More and more people are enjoying Montana’s outdoors, including visits to our TNC lands.
+With so many of us out there, please remember to douse your campfires, pack out trash, stay on marked trails and roads and leave no trace that you were there.
 Nature will thank you!
 Read our open lands policy.

 Montana forests shelter wildlife, clean our air and water, moderate Earth’s climate and provide places where we work and play.
 But our forests are in trouble.
 A century of misunderstanding the critical role of fire in our forests, plus a period of aggressive logging have left them dangerously out of balance.
 On top of that, climate change is bringing hotter, drier summers that lengthen and intensify the wildfire season.
 Growing development threatens to block the movement of wildlife such as elusive Canada lynx and wolverines.
 The Nature Conservancy is actively restoring Montana forests to return them to a state where both people and nature thrive.

 Download the latest Montana Forests Newsletter.
 Keep up with our progress on protection and restoration.
 Learn more about our staff and partners and get early notice of upcoming volunteer opportunities and events.

 For thousands of years, fire was the major force shaping Montana forests.
 Fires varied in frequency and severity, but kept forests healthy and resilient.
 But, after a devastating series of fires swept through the West in 1910, people started to see fire as the enemy.
 We rushed to fight any and all fire.
 Ironically, snuffing out these periodic burns put forests at greater risk for severe, large-scale fires.